jpbro/VbFcgi/README.md

 6. Select "IFcgiApp" from the drop down list in code view.
 It will create the IFcgiApp_ProcessRequest method for you.
 7. Code your app in the IFcgiApp_ProcessRequest method (the rest of the f*cking owl).
 8. Build your DLL app.
-9. Make a copy of the buuilt DLL and change the extension to .fcgi.
+9. Make a copy of the built DLL and change the extension to .fcgi.
 10. Move the .fcgi file to the same folder as the VbFcgiHost.exe and VbFcgiLib.dll files.

+NOTE: You do **not** need to register your FCGI application when distributing it as registration-free instantiation is used by this framework.

 When you subsequently run the VbFcgiHost.exe, it will use your .fcgi as a "plugin" (of sorts) for responding to correspondng FCGI requests.
 For example, typing http://localhost/myapp.fcgi will cause VbFcgiHost to create an instance of the CFcgiApp class from the myapp.fcgi DLL stored in the same folder, and then it will call IFcgiApp_ProcessRequest in that class.